 Mixed enthusiasm for cost avoidance

 Avoiding the need to spend money in the future isn’t always something to write home about.
-This software licence audit illustrates how we saved £250,000 in future expenditure, but resulted in an overall lack of enthusiasm.
+This software licence audit illustrates how we saved £250,000 in future expenditure – but it resulted in an overall lack of enthusiasm.

-• An audit of purchasing records show the purchase of only 500 licences
+• An audit of purchasing records shows the purchase of only 500 licences.

-• An audit of software usage shows that only 750 need to use this software package
+• However, an audit of software usage shows that only 750 need to use this software package.

 As auditors, we can be enthusiastic about: